 Sir Lenny Henry

 Actor, writer, comedian and charitable campaigner Sir Lenny Henry is our Chancellor.
-Here he talks about how Birmingham has transformed his life, alongside top chef Aktar Islam, our graduates and students.
+Here he talks about how Birmingham has transformed his life.

 What makes Birmingham a great place to be a student?